Live with the art you love...

 Can I change the date of my monthly direct debit?

 Yes.
-You can do this by contacting Hitachi Capital Consumer Finance directly, once your first payment has gone through.
+This is possible if you contact Hitachi Capital Consumer Finance directly, once your first payment has gone through.

 Are there any charges if I decide to pay off the loan early?